Largest Bay In The World

 Q3: What is the ecological significance of large bays?

 A3: Large bays play a crucial role in marine ecosystems.
-They provide vital habitats for a wide variety of species, serve as breeding grounds for many fish and other marine animals, and play a key role in nutrient cycling and carbon sequestration.
+Which means they provide vital habitats for a wide variety of species, serve as breeding grounds for many fish and other marine animals, and play a key role in nutrient cycling and carbon sequestration.
 They also often act as important migratory routes for marine animals.

 Q4: What are some of the environmental threats facing large bays?